Muhammad Jamiruddin Sircar

-Muhammad Jamiruddin Sircar (মুহম্মদ জমিরুদ্দিন সরকার /bn/; born 1 December 1931) is a Bangladeshi lawyer and politician who served as the acting President of Bangladesh in 2002.
-He served as the Speaker of the Parliament of Bangladesh.
-He is one of the founding members of the Bangladesh Nationalist Party and was a member of the standing committee, which was the policy making body of the party, from its inception.
+Muhammad Jamiruddin Sircar (/bn/; 1 December 1931 – 12 July 2026) was a Bangladeshi barrister and politician who served as the acting President of Bangladesh.
+Prior to serving as president, he served as the Speaker and held ministerial offices.
+He was one of the founding members of the Bangladesh Nationalist Party and was a member of its standing committee since its inception.
 He also established Barrister Jamiruddin Sircar Collegiate Institute in Panchagarh in 1990.

 Early life

 Sircar was born on 1 December 1931 to a Bengali family of Muslim Sircars in the village of Nayabari in Tetulia, Jalpaiguri district, Bengal Presidency (now in Panchagarh District, Bangladesh).
 He was the son of jotedar Moulvi Ali Baksh and stay-at-home mother Begum Fakhrunnessa.
-He obtained his Bachelor of Arts (Honours) and Master of Arts degrees in History from the University of Dhaka.
-Later he got an LL.B degree from the University of Dhaka and joined the bar to practice law in 1960.
-He left for London in 1961 for the degree of Barrister-at-Law and was admitted and called to the Bar by the Honourable Society of Lincoln's Inn, to practice law as a member of the English Bar as well as Commonwealth Countries Bar.
+He obtained his Bachelor of Arts (Honours) and Master of Arts degrees in history from the University of Dhaka.
+Later he got an LL.B degree from the University of Dhaka and joined the bar to practise law in 1960.
+He left for London in 1961 for the degree of Barrister-at-Law and was called to the Bar by the Honourable Society of Lincoln's Inn.